Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 the role of context and place

  a question to be explored in the future, as local learning ecosystems develop and mature, will be: how resilient are they to the removal of initial catalytic funding, the entry of dysfunctional members or other unanticipated shifts in the environment?

+ redefine the concept of education as a cradle to grave process of learning and development where the process of learning is not separated from the process of living.

 # Frameworks for